 Only DOE National Laboratories and DOE plants and sites are eligible to apply for Topic 1 under this lab call.
 Topic 1 is an opportunity for DOE National Laboratory and DOE plant and site technology transfer offices to request FY24 funding.
-Topic 1 is also an opportunity to propose an adjustment or scope change for using unexpended Site Lab, Satellite, Asynchronous I-Corps, or Pipeline Development funding from prior fiscal years.
+Topic 1 is also an opportunity to propose an adjustment or scope change for using unexpended Satellite or Topic 1 - Pipeline Development funding from prior fiscal years.
 Any proposed adjustment, scope change or new funding request should address the goal to directly increase participation in subsequent EIC Training Cohorts.